MicrosoftDocs/cross-device/project-rome-docs/devicerelay/index.md

 ---
 title: Initiate Actions Remotely - Device Relay
-description: Use a local device to initiate an action on a remote device. ms.topic: overview ms.custom: seodec2018
+description: Learn how to use a local device to initiate an action on a remote device, such as remote app launching. ms.topic: overview ms.custom: seodec2018
 ---